powersync-ja/powersync-js/demos/react-native-web-supabase-todolist/README.md

 3. Enable row level security and storage policies, allowing users to only view and edit their own data.
 4. Create a trigger to populate some sample data when a user registers.

-## Set up PowerSync Instance
+### Set up PowerSync Instance

-Create a new PowerSync instance, connecting to the database of the Supabase project (find detailed instructions in the [Supabase<>PowerSync integration guide](https://docs.powersync.com/integration-guides/supabase)).
+Create a new PowerSync instance, connecting to the database of the Supabase project.
+See instructions [here](https://docs.powersync.com/integration-guides/supabase-+-powersync#connect-powersync-to-your-supabase).

 Then deploy the following sync rules: